Last Looks: The Christmas Tree

 Leah from Chicago.
 Oh, Leah from Chicago.

-We had some fun times in New York because we actually got to lay down a very long episode of Blank Check, which I've been loving watching people's reactions to.
+We had some fun times in New York because we actually got to lay down a very long episode of blank check, which I've been loving watching people's reactions to.
+We did.

-Do you have the ballad of Buster Scruggs?
+the ballot of Buster Scruggs.
 People were like,

 By the way, Geek Squad came up in it.
 Yes, they did.

-And as you know, we are waging this war with Vanity Fair and Hollywood at War.
+And as you know, we are waging this war with Vanity Fair and Hollywood at Warsaw.
 Now we're waging war.

 Wait a minute.
 But

 we're bringing back wars.
-We're bringing back when Howard Stern would go to war with a radio DJ.
+We're bringing back when Howard Stern would go to war with a radio DVD.

 Yeah, like the Philadelphia dudes.
 Yeah, exactly.